 2 large bottles of initially ice cold Bintang (they don't stay cold once released into the wild) have flowed in relatively quick succession but to no long term relief.
 The sweat keeps coming and I start to crave my old coke habit again as a form of comfort.
-A 1.5 litre bottle of "Zero" costs around 28,000 idr from the nearby Circle K, the bigger bottle helping to keep the liquids inside cool for longer than it takes to walk the 632 steps back to my room.
+A 1.5 litre bottle of "Zero" costs around 28,000 idr from the nearby Circle K, the bigger bottle helping to keep the liquids inside cool for slightly longer than it takes to walk the 632 steps back to my room.

 So a quick breakdown of the excursions I have done and places I have visited over the last few days, in no particular order other than what my fingers decide to dictate.